PREDICT-EPFL/polympc/docs/source/bibliography.rst

 ..
 [Huntington2007] G. Huntington, “Advancement and analysis of gauss pseudospectral transcription for optimal control problems,” Ph.D. dissertation,Massachusetts Institute of Technology, 2007.

+..
+[Trefethen2000] L. N. Trefethen "Spectral methods in MATLAB", Society for industrial and applied mathematics, 2000.

+..
+[Listov2020] P. Listov, C. Jones "PolyMPC: An efficient and extensible tool for real‐time nonlinear model predictive tracking and path following for fast mechatronic systems", Optimal Control Applications and Methods, 2020.